dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 A few disclaimers I must make before jumping right into it:

-- This is **my** opinion, formulated from other people's opinions and lots... lots of reading.
+- This is **my opinion**, formulated from other people's opinions and lots... lots of reading.
 I am in no way, shape or form an authority on this, I simply speak from my personal experience, mistakes, successes and things I've read.

 - I've been deeply interested in this world for the past 5 years and have seen lots and lots of disasters, scams, cool projects, as well as massive opportunities, some I've taken advantage of, others I've [almost cried](https://youtu.be/9GkVhgIeGJQ) over missing.